-- (a) A cost-reimbursement contract may be used only when the P&S Director determines that- (1) the contractor's accounting system is adequate for determining costs applicable to the contract: and (2) appropriate Government surveillance in the form of a construction management contract has been obtained to ensure that efficient methods and effective cost controls are used during performance. - (b) The use of cost-reimbursement contracts is prohibited for the acquisition of commercially available items.
+(a) A cost-reimbursement contract may only be used when the P&S Director determines that the contractor's accounting system is adequate for determining costs applicable to the contract, and Government surveillance in the form of a construction management contract will be obtained to ensure the use of efficient methods and effective cost controls in the performance of the contract.

+(b) The use of cost-reimbursement contracts is prohibited for the acquisition of commercially available items.

-(4) Cost-plus-fixed-fee contracts
+(4) Cost-plus-fixed-fee contracts.

 (a) Description.
 A cost-plus-fixed-fee contract is a cost-reimbursement contract that provides for payment to the contractor of a negotiated fee that is fixed at the inception of the contract.
-The fixed fee does not vary with actual cost, but may be adjusted as a result of changes in the work to be performed under the contract.
+The fixed fee does not vary with actual cost, but may be adjusted as a result of changes in the work to be performed under the contract, authorized pursuant to Section 5-103(1).